stylify/web/content/docs/stylify/compiler.md

 order: 1

 navigationTitle: Compiler

+title: "Compiler"
-title: "Stylify Compiler is a tool for generating CSS, mangling selectors and a lot more."
+description: "Stylify Compiler is a tool for generating CSS, mangling selectors and a lot more."
 ---

 Compiler provides a method for generating CSS according to given configuration from a given content and a method that can rewrite (mangle) selectors in a given content.